 |Election Day is November 8|

 With all attention focused on next month’s presidential and, to a much lesser extent, Florida U.S. Senate races, one would think that’s all there is.
 But after looking at my sample ballot and spending a morning last week on the Collier County Supervisor of Elections and Florida Division of Elections websites, I learned there’s much more at stake.
-In this post, I’ll give an overview of what will be on the ballot of Collier County voters, and in future posts I’ll share my research and recommendations on some of the choices we will have to make.
+In this post, I’ll give an overview of what will be on the ballot of Collier County voters, and in future posts I’ll share my research about some of the choices we will have to make.

 Of course, we’ll be choosing the next president.
 On your ballot – in this order – will be: